arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 results at a time.
 Read-only queries can benefit the most, unless `SORT` without index or `COLLECT` are involved that make it necessary to process all documents before a partial result can be returned.
-It is advisable to only use this option for queries without exclusive locks.
+It is advisable to only use this option for queries without exclusive locks (RocksDB) / write locks (MMFiles).

 Remarks:
-- The query will hold resources until it ends (such as RocksDB snapshots, which prevents compaction to some degree).
+- The query will hold resources until it ends (such as RocksDB snapshots if the RocksDB storage engine is used, which prevents compaction to some degree).
   Writes will be in memory until the query is committed.
+- With the MMFiles engine, long-running queries will need to hold collection locks for as long as the query cursor exists.
+The option should thus be enabled for short-running queries only, as other queries involving the same collections will fail because of this conflict.
-- If existing documents are modified, then write locks are held on these documents and other queries trying to modify the same documents will fail because of this conflict.
+- With the RocksDB storage engine, if existing documents are modified, then write locks are held on these documents and other queries trying to modify the same documents will fail because of this conflict.
 - A streaming query may fail late because of a conflict or for other reasons after some batches were already returned successfully, possibly rendering the results up to that point meaningless.